Origin and History

 In 1760 and 1761, the principality also provided sixteen 1-pdr falconets, two with each infantry company, a total of 28 pieces, well horsed and manned; this was a major effort.

-On June 24 1762, the corps took part in the Battle of Wilhelmsthal.
+Meanwhile on June 24, 1762, in Western Germany, the corps took part in the Battle of Wilhelmsthal.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.
 Several authors, including Richard Knötel, depict a light blue uniform.
 This is a common error, because the light blue artillery uniform appeared in an 18th century French tableau.
 The archives of the Duke of Schaumburg-Lippe in Bückeburg contain a manuscript source written in 1762 which shows dark blue artillery uniforms (dark blue coat and breeches).
 This manuscript is entitled: